-interpretations.
-The most significant change has been the inclusion of new regulation 16 which deals with the "Functions of the Audit Committee"
+Amendments have been made on several minor issues such as definitions and interpretations.
+The most significant change has been the inclusion of new regulation 16, which deals with the "Functions of the Audit Committee"

-Risk Management considerations:

-Not Applicable.

-Financial/Budget Implications:

-Not Applicable.

-Policy Implications:

-Not Applicable.

-Regional Significance:

-Not Applicable.

-Sustainability Implications:

-Not Applicable.

-Consultation:

-Not Applicable.

-COMMENT

-The minutes of the Audit Committee meeting held on 28 November 2005 are submitted t

-Council for noting.
+The minutes of the Audit Committee meeting held on 28 November 2005 are submitted to Council for noting.

-Minutes of the Audit Committee meeting held 28 November 2005 Attachment 1
+Attachment 1 Minutes of the Audit Committee meeting held 28 November 2005